ortus-docs/coldbox-docs/Routing/url_routing.md

-# URL Mappings
+# URL Routing

-URL mapping or routing is done via our routing methods:
+There are several routing methods you will use to create routes for your application:

 * *addRoute()* - Add URL routing to controllers and actions with RESTful capabilities
 * *addNamespace()* - Ability to group routes on a specific URL pattern entry point